panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 commentsThreadId: javascript-null
 ---

-In JavaScript there 2 main categories of types: primitives (strings, booleans, numbers, symbols) and objects.
+JavaScript has 2 categories of types: primitives (strings, booleans, numbers, symbols) and objects.

 Objects are complex data structures.
-The simplest object in JavaScript is the plain object: a collection of keys and associated values.
+The simplest object in JavaScript is the plain object &mdash; a collection of keys and associated values:

-For example the variable `myObject` contains a plain object defined using an object literal:

 ```javascript
 let myObject = {